JasperHG90/sleepsimR-documentation/README.md

 ?sleepsimRdata::scen_baseline
 ```

 The scenarios generated as outlined above contain all necessary information to generate data using the mHMMbayes R library and to run the analysis.
 Data and model seeds are set at the iteration level, making each simulation iteration exactly replicable.
 Starting values are defined in advance.
 I check that the starting values are unique.
+The script that is used to generate simulated data and run a model is provided by the "sleepsimR-run" program.
+You can view the code of the latest release of this program [here](https://github.com/JasperHG90/sleepsimR-run/blob/master/app/run_sleepsimR.R#L106-L146).
+The functions used to generate the data and run the model are called [generate_data()](https://github.com/JasperHG90/sleepsimR/blob/master/R/simulate.R) and [run_mHMM()](https://github.com/JasperHG90/sleepsimR/blob/master/R/run_model.R).
+These functions are provided in the "sleepsimR" library, and their help files contain more specific information.

 ##### 3.2.2 Short description of the simulation design